04 February 2021

 I know, I know:

 But chances are you can really do a lot more with it than you expect.
-Without further ado, let’s get right to it.
+They really do offer a very fine-tuned access to the browser’s capabilities.

 As you can see, it gives you a wide range of possibilities to test and check various elements of the website being built.
 A useful parameter for quick content editing on the website is: